EuPathDB/puppet-stardog/README.md

     stardog-admin user passwd --username admin --passwd admin --new-password passWORD

+If SSL is in effect, specify the server with `snarls` scheme.

+    stardog-admin --server snarls://localhost:5820 user passwd --username admin --passwd admin --new-password passWORD

 The `.sdpass` file especially needs the `admin` account password (if not the default) so the service can be shut down cleanly.

+#### `stardog::ssl`

+Whether to use SSL.
+Valid options are

+- `disable`: No SSL is used.
+This is the default.
+- `enable`: enable Stardog to optionally support SSL connections
+- `require`: require Stardog to use SSL only, reject any non-SSL connections

 #### `stardog::properties`